norama/ai-orchestrator-demo/README.md

 # AI Orchestrator Demo

-A demo project showcasing a **stateful AI-assisted workflow engine** for handling long-running, resumable workflows driven by tickets, clarifications, and AI-assisted reasoning.
+A demo project showcasing a **stateful, AI-ready workflow orchestration engine** for handling long-running, resumable workflows driven by tickets, clarifications, and structured reasoning.

 The goal of this project is to demonstrate **architecture and orchestration patterns** rather than model performance or UI polish.